 Raft Foundation Detail

-- As the definition of Raft or mat Foundation suggests, the footing is spread over a wider area taking load from numbers of columns and in turn, transferring the load evenly over the entire span of footing
+- As the definition of Raft or mat Foundation suggests, the footing is spread over a wider area taking load from a number of columns and in turn, transferring the load evenly over the entire span of footing

 - The same is the reason for the even settlement of the soil hence ultimately the reason for the non-uneven settlement of the structure.